UltiRequiem/vim-galore-es/README.md

 Putting it in a nutshell, Vim has a hard time distinguishing between a typed `<esc>` character and a proper escape sequence.

-By default, Vim uses `:set timeout timeoutlen=1000`, so it delays on ambiguity of mappings _and_ key codes by 1 second.
+Por defecto, Vim uses `:set timeout timeoutlen=1000`, so it delays on ambiguity of mappings _and_ key codes by 1 second.
 This is a sane value for mappings, but you can define the key code timeout on its own which is the most common workaround for this entire issue: